 Generally, most police helicopters can fly for around 2-3 hours depending on the model.
 Most helicopters can refuel at any nearby airport and be back in the area in around 20-30 minutes and some helicopters based in remote areas can have an auxiliary fuel tank to increase the time up to 5 hours.

-The size, number of engines, size of fuel tank, and how much equipment the helicopter is fitted with will dictate how long it can fly for.
+The size, number of engines, size of the fuel tank, and how much equipment the helicopter is fitted with will dictate how long it can fly.

 The majority of police helicopters will fly for around 2 hours on most missions.
 If a large event is occurring the helicopter can be flown at a speed to maximize its fuel efficiency and keep it in the air for longer.